misterbisson/bstat/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

-Log and analize activity.
+Log and analyze activity.

 == Description ==

-Log and analize activity related to posts.
+Log and analyze activity related to posts.
 Pageview, comment, and click activity trackers are built-in.
 Other activity can be easily integrated and correlated.

+== Fork me! ==

+This plugin is on Github: https://github.com/misterbisson/bstat

 = History =